 The Beach

-Swimming is allowed.
-Lifeguards are on duty from mid-June through mid-August.
-Outside that window, you swim at your own judgment.
+Same white sand as Old Orchard Beach, same Saco Bay, same gentle surf.
+The difference is who's there.
+Ferry Beach draws people who came for the park, so you get space on the sand.
+Swimming is allowed, and lifeguards are on duty from mid-June through mid-August.
+Outside that window you swim at your own judgment.
 Conditions are usually calm.

 No pets on the beach or boardwalk from April 1 through September 30.
-The nature trails inside the park are open year-round to leashed dogs.
+The trails inside the park are open year-round to leashed dogs.

 The Tupelo Trees